stdarg/Node20Min/02_Convention_Error/README.md

 });
 ```

-Again, the fs module, but with readFile.
+Again, the fs module, but with `readFile`.
 Here, the error is only defined where
 the read failed.